 You can also add flaxseed oil to your moisturizing mask, mixing it well and applying it following instructions.

 Watch The Following Video about How to Apply Flaxseed Oil on Hair

-You can use flaxseed oil to restore hair tips, by adding a few drops of it on your leave-in conditioner.
+You can use flaxseed oil to restore hair tips by adding a few drops of it to your leave-in conditioner.
 You can also pour a bit of this oil in a spray bottle, spraying it on the hair tips when they feel dry.
 You can use it on wet or dry hair.

 Other foods that help in hair growth: